Diseases

 • Conditions that favour spread

 Presence and abundance of Culicoides vectors and high livestock density in an area.
-High temperatures which enhance virus development in and transmission by vectors.
 High temperature and relative humidity, wind conditions which can blow the vector into new areas.
-Naive host populations; introduction of exotic BTV strains.
+Animal movements.

 • Detection and Immune response to infection